 Figure 11: E-ARK IP descriptive metadata

-Further, all descriptive metadata need to be described in and referenced from METS metadata (i.e. the METS.xml file) using the element <dmdSec> (Figure 12) and as such descriptive metadata are not to be embedded into the METS file directly.
+Further, all descriptive metadata need itself to be described in and referenced from METS metadata (i.e. the METS.xml file) using the element <dmdSec> (Figure 12) and as such descriptive metadata are not to be embedded into the METS file directly.

 Figure 12: METS descriptive metadata

 Following the requirement of explicitly and physically separating descriptive metadata and data we would also like to note, that for interoperability purposes appropriate descriptive metadata elements must explicitly refer to the data content they describe (unless the whole data portion is a single intellectual unit described as a discrete set of descriptive metadata).
-For example, the E-ARK project has explicitly defined that the EAD <dao> and <daogrp> elements shall be used to refer to content files from the descriptive metadata.
+For example, in the case of EAD elements <dao> and <daogrp> shall be used to refer to content files from the descriptive metadata.
 However, regardless of the descriptive metadata standard in question the references from descriptive metadata must always follow the requirement posed in Chapter 5.1 above (i.e. create references according to the format defined in RFC 3986, or to express references as a relative path to the data files).

-Finally we would also note that the recommendation of the Common Specification is to always include detailed metadata about intellectual access restrictions and copyright into descriptive metadata (i.e. not into the METS or PREMIS portions of the IP).
+Finally we would also note that the recommendation of the CS IP is to always include detailed metadata about intellectual access restrictions and copyright into descriptive metadata (i.e. not into the METS or PREMIS portions of the IP).